This is week 12 of our yearlong #freepermaculture course

-Everything you need to know about designing with water, in twenty words or less.
+Water in a Permaculture System: Everything you need to know, in twenty words or less.

 Ha!
 As if.
 This is one of those topics that we cannot learn everything about in a single class, a single day, or even an entire course.
 But we can begin to understand why water is such an important layer of our designs, and explore some of the fundamental strategies permaculture designers use to harness and connect with the power of water in a permaculture system.

 Here’s a quick intro video with Heather Jo Flores, and a tiny-tour of her home water system.

 What do you do about water in a permaculture system?